Hives/hives.github.io/_posts/2019-02-07-precourse-week-1-version-control.md

 The importance of meaningful commit messages was stressed, and the [commit messages of the jQuery project][jquery-commits] were given as a good example.

+Edited to add...
+I just worked out that if you want to push to GitHub without putting your password in every time, you gotta use the ssh address for the repo, e.g. `git@github.com:Hives/hives.github.io.git`, instead of the https address.
+Very important...

 ## $BONUS

 Many optional extras were given for learning more about git: